-Introduction to Google Shopping Audit
+How to do Google Shopping Audit in 2022?

 Google Shopping Campaigns play the main role in optimizing your strategies for selling.
 Only by targeting the correct search term that relates to your catalog can you sell your products through Google Shopping.
 These keywords will assist in creating a product ad that can be readily accessed by clients.

 Before getting into the nitty-gritty, an understanding of Google Shopping is crucial.
-The tool, which was formerly known as Product Listing Ads, allows customers to search for and compare products based on their search queries without leaving the Google platform they’re on.
+The tool, which was formerly known as Google Product Listing Ads, allows customers to search for and compare products based on their search queries without leaving the Google platform they’re on.
 Users see ads for multiple products with text, images and a link leading to the product owner’s website.
 Not only do Google Shopping ads and broader search campaigns make users aware of a brand, but they also display their catalog specific to what users have searched for.

 Google Shopping will guarantee that your advertisements reach the correct audience and only interested customers while maintaining them in line with the budget.
 The budget optimization tool will ensure that ads fall within the budget without disturbing their output.
 Google will also guarantee that you are updated on the results of your product and can even provide insights on competitors’ products.

-Why you need Google Shopping for your eCommerce business
+Why you need Google Shopping for your eCommerce business?

 Need #1: Direct users’ attention.